johnwcowan/subsetg-book/intro-020-glossary.md

 bounds of an array that is static, a procedure argument, or a procedure return, as well as the value of a `DEFINE CONSTANT` declaration.

+*select-group*:  A sequence of statements beginning with a `SELECT` statement and ending with an `END` statement.
+Unlike a do-group, a select-group can only contain `WHEN` statements and an optional `OTHERWISE` statement at the end.

 *string*:  Either a character string or a bit string.
 There are a number of functions that operate on either kind